 Divorce and my immigration status: can I remain in the UK?

-This article brings together two areas of our work: divorce and immigration.
 Does the end of your marriage mean the end of your leave to remain in the UK?
 It depends.
 We have answered some of the most common questions below.
-If you are separating or divorcing and worried about your immigration status, book your free 15 minute consultation with our legal team.
+Please note, we are a family law firm not an immigration firm.
+The information in this article does not replace legal advice.
+If you are separating or divorcing book your free 15 minute consultation with our team.
 For urgent advice call 01274 727373, we aim to offer same-day advice.
-If your matter is more complex, we recommend requesting our 45 minute consultation for £99 (+VAT).
+If your matter is more complex, we recommend requesting our 60 minute consultation for £250 (+VAT).